binaryphile/concorde/README.md

-Any required arguments are stored and `shift`ed out of the positional arguments, then the optional values are `grab`bed by name from the residual arguments, which should all be keywords.
+Any required arguments are stored and `shift`ed out of the positional arguments, then the optional values are `grab`bed by name from the residual arguments, which must all be keywords at that point.

 This is what it looks like calling `my_function`: